-Option 4 is preferred by AT as it provides appropriate wider road network benefits:
+Option 4 was preferred by AT as it provided appropriate wider road network benefits:

-- This intersection is a strategic node and it’s important to retain full accessibility and movement to each approach through this node.
+- This is a strategic intersection and it’s important to retain full accessibility and movement to each approach through this intersection.

 - Better supports road network legibility and functionality.

-- Have adverse road network impacts, diminishing benefits outlined above.
+- adverse road network impacts, diminishing benefits outlined above.

-- Have an impact on some 1,200 vehicle movements per day making this turn.
+- an impact on some 1,200 vehicle movements per day making this turn.

-- Redirect this right-turning traffic and increase the propensity for rat-running through local streets.
+- redirected right-turning traffic and increase the propensity for rat-running through local streets.

 - some traffic may perform U-turns on New North Road to head east onto Mt Albert Road.